-I admired the classic Laura Ashley styling of blue and white leaf wallpaper, bright orange cushions, complimented by an assortment of similar style royal blue cushions and chairs.
+I admired the classic Laura Ashley styling of blue and white leaf wallpaper, bright orange cushions, complemented by an assortment of similar style royal blue cushions and chairs.
 I took in the finer details of the gold mirrors, orb lights and shell lamps that give a seaside twist to the decor.

 We were approached at the plinth and escorted to a table in the main dining area.
-From our table we had a good view of the window and terrace, as seen in the below picture.
+From our table, we had a good view of the window and terrace, as seen in the below picture.

 Just the thought of having afternoon tea brings a smile to my face, it’s such a lovely way to spend an afternoon.